arhamansari1/RestaurantRoulette/README.md

 1. Download the aplication and open folder on Visual Studio Code
 2.

-## How to submit choices
+## How to start a roulette session
 1. Select to use as guest or register to make an account.
-2. Select restaurant choices
+2. Submit restaurant choices
-3. Submit choices
 4. Wait for randomization

 ## User Stories